Table of Contents

 4.1 Healthy Eating

-It is important to focus on eating healthy food even though you may not feel like it as you may be reaching for comfort food or not wanting to eat at all.
+Focus on eating healthy food even though you may not feel like it, as you may be reaching for comfort food or not wanting to eat at all.

 And of course, let’s not forget to drink plenty of water.

-In recovery from abusive situations, you may feel exhausted as your body is depleted but your mind just won’t switch off as you replay scenarios over and over trying to find better outcomes and you may just toss and turn unable to sleep.
+During the healing process, you may feel exhausted as your body has been depleted as a result of the toxic relationship, but your mind just won’t switch off as you replay scenarios over and over again trying to find better outcomes, and you may just toss and turn unable to sleep.

-Gentle exercise is good for your mood, energy, and blood circulation helping us to have a more positive outlook on life and ultimately our current situation.
+Gentle exercise is good for your mood, energy, and blood circulation and will support a more positive outlook on life and, ultimately, your current situation.

 5. Setting Boundaries

-Abusive relationships and people result in you having low self-esteem and little confidence.
-Use this time to build up your self-esteem and self-worth.
+When healing from abusive relationships use the time to build up your self-esteem and self-worth.
 You are deserving of a healthy relationship in the future and a peaceful life.

 Using journals and affirmations are good ideas for building your self-esteem, and confidence and creating a positive mindset.